 What complemented the visual experience that accompanied the amazing music heard from the speakers in that little house in Ramat Gan, was the gloomy and frightening album cover, painted by Derek Riggs.
 A cover that simply spoke for itself and shouted out the sounds of music hidden inside.
 "Maiden" came to prove that they are simply a "killer" band that threatens to devour the world.
 A band that is going to easily skip the second album syndrome and is here to stay, lead and make an impact on the music world for many years to come.

 The musical style on this album is not much different from Iron Maiden's debut album "Iron Maiden".
-The reason for this is probably due to the fact that most of the album's songs were written in the bands early days.
+The reason for this is probably because most of the album's songs were written in the band's early days.

 All the songs on the album except "Murders in the Rue Morgue" and "Prodigal Son", were written before the release of the band's debut album - "Iron Maiden".
 Moreover, a version of the "killer" song "Wrathchild" was recorded by the band for the compilation album "Metal for Muthas" back in 1979.
 The amazing instrumental track opening the album - "The Ides of March", was written in 1977 By Steve Harris and "Samson" drummer known as "Thunderstick", who was a member of "Iron Maiden" at the time.
 This track was recorded and released about a year earlier by "Samson" on their second album "Head On", there it was called "Thunderburst".
 "Samson" (including Bruce Dickinson), gave credit to Steve Harris on their album, but Harris did not return them a favor on "Maiden's" album and took all the credit for himself.

-Although the album's musical style was not much different from the bands debut album - "Iron Maiden", this album still has a positive development in terms of sound compared to the previous album.
+Although the album's musical style was not much different from the band's debut album - "Iron Maiden", this album still has a positive development in terms of sound compared to the previous album.
 This development is mainly attributed to two factors.
 First, the addition of guitarist Adrian Smith - Dave Murray's childhood friend.
-Second, the recruitment of super producer Martin Birch, that by then managed to worked with "Deep Purple", "Rainbow", "Sabbath" and more, that from this album on will populate the console position at "Maiden" alboms For long and good years.
-Both of these factors greatly influenced the sound on this album, which became tighter, rougher and thicker than the previous one.
+Second, the recruitment of super producer Martin Birch, who by then managed to work with "Deep Purple", "Rainbow", "Sabbath" and more, that from this album on will populate the console position at "Maiden" albums For long and good years.
+Both of these factors greatly influenced the sound on this album, which became tighter, rougher, and thicker than the previous one.
 Another factor that influenced the sound and style is undoubtedly Paul Di'Anno.
-He just reflected what happened in those years in the UK into the syle and music.
-He introduced the band to punk and that and thus influenced the musical style, especiallly his more aggressive singing and also the bands look and appearance.
+He just reflected on what happened in those years in the UK in the style and music.
+He introduced the band to punk and thus influenced the musical style, especially his more aggressive singing and also the band's look and appearance.

-Just before the huge succsess, that will come a year later with the addition of Bruce Dickinson, there are some memorable moments on this album that put it at the top of the list for some of the band's fans.
+Just before the huge success, that will come a year later with the addition of Bruce Dickinson, some memorable moments on this album put it at the top of the list for some of the band's fans.

 This chase atmosphere also exists in the theme song "Killers", but this time the killer is chasing the victim.
-Harris' pownding bass overture, Di'Anno's screams and Dave and Adrian's mysterious guitars, has a sence of frightening atmosphere, that makes us feel like we're running away from the serial killer mentioned in the song's opening words.
-And what an amazing playing of all band members, starting at the 1:00 minute entry.
+Harris' pounding bass overture, Di'Anno's screams, and Dave and Adrian's mysterious guitars, have a sense of frightening atmosphere, that makes us feel like we're running away from the serial killer mentioned in the song's opening words.
+And what an amazing playing of all the band members, starting at the 1:00 minute entry.
 Dave and Adrian's whistling guitars, Clive's precise drumming that helps Steve deliver a steady, fast rhythm, and Paul's excellent and versatile vocals all make this song perfect!

 The amazing "Purgatory" - is the second and final single released from the album.
 This is a version of an old song by the band called "Floating", which become more rhythmic, probably the fastest song on the album.
 The song explodes seconds after it starts as all the band members rush forward.
 Di'Anno tries to keep up the fast pace and still manages to produce a nice melody and interesting dynamics.

 It is impossible not to refer to "Prodigal Son" which is without a doubt one of the unique songs in the vast repertoire of "Maiden".
-We can count on one hand the nbeautiful melodies, amazing and interesting singing by Paul and a crazy instrumental piece in the middle, with delightful solos by Dave and Adrian.
+We can count on one hand the beautiful melodies, amazing and interesting singing by Paul, and a crazy instrumental piece in the middle, with delightful solos by Dave and Adrian.

-There are no dfillers tracks on this album.
-Dave Murray and Adrian Smith's frequent rhythm changes and guitar work in the song "Another Life" blow our minds, the blues break starting at 1:27 in "Drifter" destroys our health and even the instrumental piece "Genghis Khan" meant to add time to the album in order to change the albums definition to an LP, is an excellent and interesting piece, which manages to sweep us and put us in the right atmosphere of the he Mongolian Genghis Khan story, even though there is not a single word there.
+There are no filler tracks on this album.
+Dave Murray and Adrian Smith's frequent rhythm changes and guitar work in the song "Another Life" blow our minds, the blues break starting at 1:27 in "Drifter" destroys our health and even the instrumental piece "Genghis Khan" meant to add time to the album to change the definition of the album to an LP, is an excellent and interesting piece, which manages to sweep us and put us in the right atmosphere of the Mongolian Genghis Khan story, even though there is not a single word there.
 By the way, this track makes "Killers" as the only "Maiden" album to include two instrumental tracks.

-Although the band's big break will only begin on the next album, "Killers" is still an excellent, unique and different album, which undoubtedly has a place of honor somewhere at the top of "Maiden" catalog.
+Although the band's big break will only begin on the next album, "Killers" is still an excellent, unique, and different album, which undoubtedly has a place of honor somewhere at the top of the "Maiden" catalog.